-1. The animal is not under the control of the handler, and such individual does not take effective action to control the animal within a reasonable period of time under the circumstances.

-- 2. The animal is not housebroken.
-For purposes of this policy, "housebroken" means that the animal is trained to relieve its waste in an outdoor area or, if the animal cannot be taken outdoors through reasonable efforts by its handler, then in some designated indoor area that does not pose a sanitation risk to any persons on Rhodes premises. - 3.
-The animal otherwise poses a risk to the health or safety of people or other service animals.
+- 1. The animal is not under the control of the handler, and such individual does not take effective action to control the animal within a reasonable period of time under the circumstances. - 2.
+The owner has repeatedly failed or refused to comply with directives to control the animal, clean up after the animal, or remove the animal from places or situations, or has committed other serious violations of this policy. - 3.
+The animal is not housebroken.
+For purposes of this policy, "housebroken" means that the animal is trained to relieve its waste in an outdoor area or, if the animal cannot be taken outdoors through reasonable efforts by its handler, then in some designated indoor area that does not pose a sanitation risk to any persons on Rhodes premises. - 4.
+The animal otherwise poses a risk to the health or safety of people or other service or emotional support animals.
 In determining whether an animal poses a risk to the health or safety of people or other service or emotional support animals, Rhodes will make an individualized assessment based on objective indications to ascertain the severity of the risk.
-Such indications include but are not limited to: - 1.
-External signs of aggression, such as growling, biting or snapping, baring its teeth, or lunging; or - 2.
-External signs of parasites on the service animal (e.g. fleas, ticks), or other external signs of disease or bad health (e.g. diarrhea or vomiting).
+Such indications include but are not limited to: - External signs of aggression, such as growling, biting, or snapping, baring its teeth, or lunging; or - External signs of parasites on the animal (e.g., fleas, ticks), or other external signs of disease or bad health (e.g., diarrhea or vomiting).